TUNA TUNA TUNA TUNA TUNA TUNA TUNA TUNA TUNA TUNA!!!!!

 Most trips are planned well in advance.
 Some are invite-only because space, gear, experience level, and boat capacity matter.
 This is a private club, not an open public charter list.

 Our spring overnight groundfish trips are usually the first real saltwater club trips of the year.
-These are generally April-style trips targeting rockfish, lingcod, whitefish, sheephead, and whatever else is legal, open, hungry, and unfortunate enough to meet us.
+These are generally April vertical jigging style trips targeting rockfish, lingcod, whitefish, sheephead, and whatever else is legal, open, hungry, and unfortunate enough to meet us.

 These trips are usually good for newer anglers because the fishing is more vertical, the gear is simpler, and the goal is steady action rather than casting a surface iron 900 times while pretending your shoulder still works.